TomasBoda/agent-lang/thesis.md

   return this.tokens;
 }
 ```
+In case the current symbol is not recognized, it throws an exception and the interpreter stops the process.

 #### 5.1.3 Parser
 The parser module is without doubt one of the most interesting parts of the interpreter.
-It represents a pushdown automaton accepting the language's grammar and producing the AST representing the semantical structure of the program.
+It represents a pushdown automaton accepting the language's grammar and producing an AST representing the semantical structure of the program.
 The structure of the parser module looks like the following:
 ```ts
 class Parser {